aws-samples/aws-best-practices-for-xroad-security-servers/reliability.md

 Instead of one large Security Server, deploy multiple small ones to reduce the impact of a single failure on the overall workload.
 Distribute requests across Security Servers to ensure that they don’t share a common point of failure.
 Additionaly ensure that the when creating mutiple instances of the security server the instances are spread across different availability zones for high availability and reliability.
-How to do cross zone load balancing can be found [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html)
+Information on how to do cross zone load balancing can be found [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html)

 **Recommended tools:**
 * [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html)